-Contraceptive counseling is required at all study visits from Screening to Visit 9/PUEV When performed at the screening and enrollment visits, contraception counseling should be provided in the context of assessing study eligibility criteria.
-Per MTN-038 inclusion criteria, a potential participant must have used an effective method of contraception for at least 30 days (inclusive) prior to enrollment and agree to use an effective method of contraception throughout the duration of the participant's study participation.
-Counseling provided at these visits should explain which methods are acceptable for study purposes and emphasize that if s/he cannot commit to using one of these methods during study follow-up, s/he should not enroll in the study.
+Contraceptive counseling for female participants is required at all study visits from Screening through Visit 8a, and if indicated at the final contact (Visit 9).
+When performed at the screening and enrollment visits, contraceptive counseling should be provided in the context of assessing study eligibility criteria.
+Per MTN-037 inclusion criteria, a potential participant must be using an effective method of contraception at enrollment and agree to use an effective method of contraception throughout the duration of study participation.
+Counseling provided at these visits should explain which methods are acceptable for study purposes and emphasize that if the participant cannot commit to using one of these methods during study follow-up, she should not enroll in the study.